 When you are spending so much time for travel it’s very important to get some rest wherever you can.
 The best option would be to get a proper sleep at a hotel but not always it’s possible because of the finances or time.
 If you’re short on time sleeping in airport may be the only option for you.
 How to make the experience as good as possible?

 Use airport sleeping pods.

 Yes, you can also use the DayUse, an app where you can book hotel rooms for only a few hours during the day.
 But even better and cheaper option often is sleep pods or pod hotels, that you can find at the airport.

 Wanna learn more about sleeping in airports and how to make it better?

 Check out our guide to sleeping in airports.

 A sleep pod is a one or sometimes two-person capsule for sleeping and rest.
 If often has power sockets, a reading light and other features.
 Sleep pods in airports are similar to those of capsule hotels - a type of hotel developed in Japan.
 Now these Japanese-style sleep pods can be found all around the world, and now also they are also coming to the airports!

 There are different types of airport sleeping pods - starting from nap seats with a cover to a tiny private cabins that provide you with personal and relaxing space.

 Thanks to these amazing sleep pods now some airports can offer private environment to passengers - for relaxing and peaceful sleep.
-Sleep pods are perfect option for passengers not only facing long layovers but also flight delays and last-minute flight cancellations.
+Sleep pods are perfect option for passengers who have connecting flights with long layovers, and also for those facing flight delays and last-minute flight cancellations.